A Simplified Model of Psoriasis Pathogenesis

 And such normalization is only possible when both small intestine permeability for bacterial products and small intestinal bacterial overgrowth (SIBO) level are within normal limits.

-Pathogenic and presumable psoriagenic bacteria were detected in the majority of patients.
-In 65% of patients, bacteria of genus Enterococcus (mainly Enterococcus faecalis) were found – on average 2x10e5, in 9% – Streptococcus pyogenes, in 30% – viridans streptococci.
+Pathogenic (including EnB bacteria, for example Klebsiella spp. and E.coli) and psoriagenic bacteria were detected in the majority of patients.
+In 65% of patients, bacteria of genus Enterococcus (mainly Enterococcus faecalis) were found – on average 2×105, in 9% – Streptococcus pyogenes, in 30% – viridans streptococci.
 In the control group, these types of bacteria were not detected (Peslyak 2012c, Gumayunova 2009a, Gumayunova 2016, Nesterov 2009).
 In the following years, such studies were performed on many psoriatic patients.
-SIBO with pathogenic and/or presumable psoriagenic bacteria was almost always found.
+SIBO with pathogenic (including enhancing) and psoriagenic bacteria was almost always found.

 Bibliography